rlemm-pan/JTI-gpb-to-JSON/README.md

   -r          Log HTTP Requests

-  -i I        Host to post JSON Stream via REST.
+  -i          Host to post JSON Stream via REST.
 Default is 127.0.0.1

-  -p P        Port to post JSON Stream via REST.
+  -p          Port to post JSON Stream via REST.
 Default is 8090

-  -u U        UDP Port to listen for protobuf Stream.
+  -u          UDP Port to listen for protobuf Stream.
 Default is 30000

-  -b B        Size of packet being sent by protobuf.
+  -b          Size of packet being sent by protobuf.
 Default is 65535.
 Leave it alone if you're not having problems

-  -j J        IP to listen for protobuf Stream.
+  -j          IP to listen for protobuf Stream.
 This is usually the local IP of the Host this script runs on.
 Default is 0.0.0.0.

 root@localhost# python convert_gpb_to_json.py -i 10.3.3.2 -p 8090 -u 30000 -l -r -b 65535